techidaily/site-ai-voice/source/_posts/updated-2024-approved-the-best-text-voice-generators-for-all-platforms.md

 ![morgan-freeman-voice-generator-1.jpg](https://images.wondershare.com/virbo/features/ai-voice/morgan-freeman-voice-generator-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 UberDuck.ai is a free **Morgan Freeman voice generator online**.
 This means you can use UberDuck.ai to transform your voice into a Morgan Freeman narration on Windows, Mac, Android, and iPhone.
 This program allows you to type your text to generate speech or convert microphone narrations into a celebrity voice.
 Before converting your voice to Morgan Freeman, this AI-powered tool enables you to choose the accent, gender, mood, character, and more custom settings.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pros